The US plans to target foreign nationals using new technologies to carry out human rights abuses

 Headlines: EMC announced that the price increase for HDDs put into place last year will continue and to watch out for a new high-end Symmetrix VMAX storage system and the “Project Thunder” flash caching appliance.

 The PC market in EMEA has shrugged off the current tough economic conditions and the ongoing HDD supply issues following last year's Thailand floods and delivered growth in the first quarter.
-It's become almost commonplace to see the PC figures on the slide but the latest numbers from IDC will make

 So it looks as if Apple, Google, Intel, Adobe, Walt Disney and Pixar are going to have to face the prospect of a trial in a class action lawsuit claiming they conspired not to poach each other's staff, writes Billy MacInnes.
-According to Reuters, a judge in San Jose California has rejected their at

 Virtual desktop infrastructure pulls endpoint management to the core of the enterprise data center, taxing data center networks.